DSACMS/repo-scaffolder/tier1/checklist.md

 As you are writing content about the repository, consider the following when describing the project, the agency, and how work is done:

-- **Focus on solutions, not problems**
-  _Rather than describing the negatives and shortcomings of an existing project, process, or group, focus on highlighting the benefits, outcomes, and positive impacts of the solution.
-Be constructive and accentuate the positive._
 - **Use Plain Language**

+  Public-facing content in this project must follow the [Federal Plain Language Guidelines](https://www.plainlanguage.gov/guidelines/), as required by the [Plain Writing Act of 2010](https://www.plainlanguage.gov/law/).

-  _Be clear and concise when explaining concepts.
+  Be clear and concise when explaining concepts.
 Avoid jargon unless it is necessary and well-defined.
-Use active voice to be clearer and more engaging._
+Use active voice to be clearer and more engaging.

+  The test is whether a reader can find what they need, understand it the first time they read it, and use it.

+  This applies to documentation as much as to interface text.
+A README is often the first thing a member of the public reads about a government project.

+- **Focus on solutions, not problems**

+  Rather than describing the negatives and shortcomings of an existing project, process, or group, focus on highlighting the benefits, outcomes, and positive impacts of the solution.
+Be constructive and accentuate the positive.

 - **Focus on the audience**

-  _Write for a broad audience, ensuring that developers, stakeholders, end-users, and viewers of all skill levels can understand and engage with the content._
+  Write for a broad audience, ensuring that developers, stakeholders, end-users, and viewers of all skill levels can understand and engage with the content.

 Please refer to the style guides below for additional tips and guidance: